Skip to main content

 Step 3: Creating a Disaster Recovery plan based on your RPO and RTO

-Now that you have determined your RPO and RTO, you can focus on designing a system to meet your IT Disaster Recovery planning goals.
+Now that you have determined your RPO and RTO, you can focus on designing a system to meet your IT cloud Disaster Recovery plan.

-You can choose from the below range of Disaster Recovery strategies to implement your IT Disaster Recovery plan:
+You can choose from the below range of Disaster Recovery strategies to implement your disaster recovery in cloud computing:

 • Backup and Restore